 At this point, your creditor will report your loan being in default to the three major credit bureaus, which will damage your credit rating significantly, and then file a lawsuit against you to try to obtain the ability to use other debt collection methods.
 If this lawsuit goes in favor of your lender, they may gain the ability to withhold your tax refunds or federal payment benefits, garnish your wages, place or even place a lien on your bank account, all to apply collected funds towards your outstanding balance.
 Perhaps the worst part: your educational institution may choose to withhold your transcripts until your loan has been satisfied.

 Don’t settle for accepting these consequences without standing up for your rights as a consumer.
-Get help from the Fort Lauderdale debt attorneys at Loan Lawyers today!
-Dial (844) 344-4813 to schedule your free initial consultation.
+Get help from the Fort Lauderdale student loan attorneys at Loan Lawyers today!
+Dial 954-523-HELP (4357) to schedule your free initial consultation.